grafana/loki/docs/sources/configure/_index.md

 # defined in config.
 [gcs: <gcs_storage_config>]

-# Configures storing chunks and/or the index in Cassandra.
+# Deprecated: Configures storing chunks and/or the index in Cassandra.
 cassandra:
   # Comma-separated hostnames or IPs of Cassandra instances.
   # CLI flag: -cassandra.addresses